yoonmoonsick/HOTS/README.md

 ### Q: El'Druin's Might
 Summons an illusion of an angel wielding El'Druin.
 ### W: Righteousness
-Increases the maximum health of allies.
+Increases the maximum Hit Points of allies.
 ### E: Smite
 Swing your weapon, dealing radiant damage.